 During the 20th century, a woman by the name of Marie Stopes who is a birth-control activist and supporter of positive eugenics promoted one of the first female condoms in 1923.
 By 1993 the first modern female condom was released (Cain, 2014).

 Earlier I mentioned there are many variations of condoms depending on personal preference, health status regarding skin allergy, comfort, size, pleasure, and topical agents added for increased lubrication, spermicide, and premature ejaculation.

 List of distinct types of condoms and their uses…

 - Latex condoms– This is the most common.
 There are assorted brands and sizes to choose from.
-Check your local drug store.
+Check your local drugstore.

 - Polyurethane or polyisoprene condoms– This condom is an alternative to latex for individuals who have a latex skin allergy.
-This material is a latex free rubber and can also be found in your local drug store.
+This material is a latex-free rubber and can also be found in your local drugstore.

 - Textured condoms – This condom was created with raised ridges, dotes, or spikes on the outside of the condom for enhanced pleasure through more intense stimulation.
 Ribbed condoms are textured on the internal side of the condom for enhanced pleasure for the individual wearing it.
 However, the ribbed design can also be on the external side as well.

 - Female condoms – This condom can be remarkably effective if placed inside the vagina properly.
 However much of the time it is not effective due to the incorrect insertion of the condom.
-But once adjusted to correct insertion it can be a highly effective alternative from traditional condoms.
+But once adjusted to correct insertion it can be a highly effective alternative to traditional condoms.